rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Consistency.md

 In a single machine:

--   Concurrent operations (events), no matter originated from different or the same machine, are handled by the time sharing feature of an operating system
+-   Concurrent operations (events), no matter originated from different or the same machine, are handled by the time-sharing feature of an operating system

 -   Operations are implicitly executed one by one in a series under a